Picturesque Nahal Saar

 THE HIKE:

-The green trail goes along the side of the valley.
-On the other side of the valley are the orchards of Ein Qiniyye, which extend from the hills almost to the banks of the stream.
-This leads to very picturesque views.
+• The green trail passes along the bank of the ravine.
+On the other side of the valley are the orchards of Ein Qiniyye, which extend from the hills almost to the banks of the stream, and which lead to very picturesque views.

-There are a number of waterfalls along the route, but only when water is flowing.
-When the water is flowing there are pools by the waterfalls that can be used for swimming.
+There are a number of seasonal waterfalls along the route, in which case there are pools by the waterfalls in which one can swim.

-On reaching Route 99, the trail is initially along the side of the road but then parts from the road.
-After a short distance, you will cross Route 989.
+• On reaching Route 99, the trail initially continues along the side of the road but then parts from the road.
+After a short distance, you cross Route 989.
 It is worthwhile continuing along the gravel path for a view of the waterfall and its canyon, even if there is no water.
-A bridge allows you to view the waterfall from the middle of the wadi and even to cross to the other side.
+A bridge allows you to view Saar Falls from the middle of the wadi, and even to cross to its far side.
 If you continue along the gravel path, you will come to the parking area for the waterfall.
-There is an observation area here.
-There is also a path from the road to a pool when water is flowing.
+There is also an observation area here and a path from the road to a pool when water is flowing.
 On the other side of the main road are some restaurants.

 You will need to figure out how to get back to your starting point from the Nahal Saar Lookout at the end of the hike.
 You could turn around and hike back.
 Some people are fortunate to be in a party with two cars.
 Getting a taxi with Getz, hitch-hiking or paying someone local to take you back are also possibilities.
 The distance is not that far by car and many cars are going along Route 99 in the direction of Ein Qiniyye, but not necessarily along the road to the village.
 It’s a significant distance from Route 99 to where your car is parked.